mamonten0k/web_itmo/science_paper/CI-CD-SETUP.md

 # CI/CD Pipeline Setup Guide

-This guide explains how to set up the CI/CD pipeline for the Science Paper project.
+This guide explains how to set up the CI/CD pipeline for the Science Paper project, which is part of the larger web_itmo repository.
 The pipeline will:

-1. Run the linter on every push and pull request
+1. Run the linter on every push and pull request that affects the science_paper directory
 2. Build and push a Docker image to Docker Hub
 3. Deploy the updated image to your remote server

+> **Note:** Since this project is part of a larger repository, the CI/CD workflow is configured to only trigger when changes are made to files in the science_paper directory.

 ## Prerequisites